hamishcundy/SoTHackfest/README.md

 Password: sot2014ps

 ###How to run
---*Clone the repository on the machine where node is installed --*Open a terminal and cd into the SoTHackfest directory --*Install express and xero node packages (`npm install express/xero`) --*Enter the command `node main.js`
++ Clone the repository on the machine where node is installed
++ Open a terminal and cd into the SoTHackfest directory
++ Install express and xero node packages (`npm install express/xero`)
++ Enter the command `node main.js`
---*Open a browser and go to `http://localhost:9090`
++ Open a browser and go to `http://localhost:9090`